dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     :ref:`Update Location Status on Retrieve <dcmUpdateLocationStatusOnRetrieve>`",boolean,"Indicates if the Status of the Location DB record shall be updated for objects failed to get fetched from storage on retrieve to MISSING_OBJECT or FAILED_TO_FETCH_OBJECT.
 May be overwritten by configured values for particular Archive Network AEs.

     (dcmUpdateLocationStatusOnRetrieve)"
     "
+    .. _dcmStorageVerificationOnRetrieve:

+    :ref:`Storage Verification on Retrieve <dcmStorageVerificationOnRetrieve>`",boolean,"Indicates if failures to fetch an object from Storage on retrieve shall trigger a Storage Verification of the whole Series.
+May be overwritten by configured values for particular Archive Network AEs.

+    (dcmStorageVerificationOnRetrieve)"
+    "
     .. _dcmCompressionAETitle: